Residential bridging loans

 Confirm your existing mortgage position

-If you have an existing mortgage on the property being used as security, the lender will need to understand the current balance, the monthly payment, and whether there are any early repayment charges.
-If the bridging loan is being structured as a second charge, the existing mortgage lender may need to consent.
-Having these details ready avoids one of the most common information gaps in residential applications.
+If you have a mortgage on the security property, the lender will need the current balance, the monthly payment, and whether there are any early repayment charges.
+If the bridging loan is structured as a second charge, the existing mortgage lender may need to consent.

 4